 Gather information and guidance on how low vision aids and/or technologies can improve quality of life and level of independence.
 A call to Macular Disease Foundation Australia’s Helpline on 1800 111 709 can be a good starting point.
 Additionally, you can talk to your ophthalmologist, optometrist, orthoptist, occupational therapist or a low vision rehabilitation service about your needs.

-Step 2: Assess personal needs
+Step 2: Identify your support needs

 Take time to assess the areas in your life that are important for maintaining independence yet proving difficult.
 Is it daily living with cooking and housekeeping?
 Reading for work commitments?
 Are you an avid gardener?
 Perhaps you simply want to move freely and safely in your home.
 This personal assessment will help match aids and technology for your individual requirements.